Operating Room Assistant

 Eligibility

-- Successful completion of a recognized comprehensive Health Care Aide course
+• completed a recognized, comprehensive Health Care Aide course;

 Careers